 As we emerge from lockdown into a world of uncertainty, FareShare South West needs to be there.
 With unemployment rates soaring and economic instability expected, we know our food support will be in demand long into the future to help lift people out of food poverty and back to security.
 We need to be part of long term solutions, working with our community.

-While supermarkets seem empty, there are thousands of tonnes of surplus food in the system, in part due to the hospitality sector closing.
+Working with the UK-wide FareShare network, we know that there are still thousands of tonnes of surplus food going to waste.
 There is no other organisation in the region with the capacity to redistribute this food, and FareShare South West is well placed to deliver it straight to those most in need.